Motukorea

-Motukorea or Browns Island is a small New Zealand island, in the Hauraki Gulf north of Musick Point, one of the best preserved volcanoes in the Auckland volcanic field.
+Motukorea or Browns Island is a small New Zealand island, in the Hauraki Gulf north of Musick Point, and one of the best preserved volcanoes in the Auckland volcanic field.
 The age of eruption is about 25,000 years ago, when the Tāmaki Estuary and the Waitemata Harbour were forested river valleys.
 Due to centuries of cultivation, little native bush remains except on the north-eastern cliffs, leaving the volcanic landforms easily visible.
 It exhibits the landforms from three styles of eruption.
 The island consists of one main scoria cone with a deep crater, a small remnant arc of the tuff ring forming the cliffs in the northeast, and the upper portions of lava flows.
 The area was dry land when the eruptions occurred, but much of the lava is now submerged beneath the sea.

 Geology

 Motukorea erupted approximately 24,500 years ago.
 It began life with a series of wet explosive eruptions that cleared it of any debris and created a 1-kilometre shallow crater, as seen today.
 The ejected magma, together with large amounts of ash, accumulated around the crater to form a tuff ring.
 At the time of the eruption, the wind was probably blowing from a southwesterly direction, and a more substantial rim built up on the downward side.
 Interestingly, fossils of the now Australia-based Sydney mud cockle (Anadara trapezia) have been found amongst shell beds deposited from the volcano.

 After dry, fire-fountaining eruptions built the several scoria cones around the main crater, the sea rapidly eroded the tuff on the northern side of the island, and together with shell deposited the extensive flats on the south and west of the cone.
 A shallow reef extends 200m offshore.

 During the Last Glacial Maximum, sea levels around Motukorea dropped to 100 metres lower than present day levels, meaning Motukorea was surrounded by a vast coastal plain where the Hauraki Gulf / Tīkapa Moana exists today, a part of the forested river valley of the Waitematā (now the Waitematā Harbour.
 Sea levels began to rise 7,000 years ago, after which Motukorea became an island separated from the rest of New Zealand.